March of the Penguins

 Parents Need to Know

 Parents need to know that the documentary includes stunning but also occasionally disturbing imagery of penguins walking, mating, and dying.
 Morgan Freeman narrates as the penguins make their annual march from the Antarctic shore in Antarctica.
-Some penguins die along the way, others freeze during the long winter as they huddle to protect pregnant females and then eggs and babies, and still others are killed by predators.
+Some penguins die along the way, and others freeze during the long winter as they huddle to protect pregnant females and then eggs and babies, and still others are killed by predators.

 What's the story?

 MARCH OF THE PENGUINS is an account of the grueling annual trek made by Emperor penguins.
-While temperatures reach some 80 degrees below zero, these flightless birds trundle across the tundra, walking and sometimes sliding on their bellies over some 70 miles, from the shore to an inland plain.
+Although temperatures reach 80 degrees below zero, these flightless birds trundle across the tundra, walking and sometimes sliding on their bellies over some 70 miles, from the shore to an inland plain.
 Here they mate, gestate, and lay eggs, after which the males take over to protect the eggs while the females head back to the sea to eat fish and do their best to avoid hungry sea lions.
 The females then head back to the plain where reunited couples nurture adorable fuzzy little hatchlings until they are able to walk back to shore.

 Is it any good?

 The French language version of Luc Jacquet's March of the Penguins reportedly featured voices for individual penguins, articulating joy and sadness.
 The U.S. release has Morgan Freeman narrating, with a script that occasionally overreaches: "It's a story of survival, a story of life over death.
 It's a story about love."
 You see the penguins endure any number of hardships, look charming or awkward as they waddle, and even remarkably graceful when they crane their necks over one another or exchange gentle, seemingly loving beak-taps.

 Families can talk about the film's "humanizing" of the penguins, as it describes their sense of loss, fears, and aspirations.
 How does the movie make penguin pairs seem like romantic couples?
 How does the movie construct the penguins' sense of community or future?
 How might the penguins serve as documentary subjects even without such effort to anthropomorphize their feelings?